List of Fate/Grand Order characters: Chaldea Security Organization / Novum Chaldea

 A strange, small creature that is often cuddling with Mash, but also does it to Ritsuka as well.
 Its true identity is Cath Palug, Merlin's familiar and a "Breed of Calamity", a creature that represents Comparison.
 It first met Merlin at the Isle of Avalon and lived with him despite both arguing with each other until he decided to let him to explore the world of its wonders.
 He is then found by the Chaldea Security Organization, developing a fondness to Mash and Ritsuka.
 After the last chapter of the game, Fou revealed its true identity as one of the 7 Beasts and used its powers to revive Mash by transplanting its Force of Providence into Mash's soul.
 Fou was stripped of its knowledge and became more of a common animal.
 Afterwards, Fou stays with Mash and Ritsuka.
+Following the termination of Lostbelt Zero, its whereabouts are unknown.